16 min read

 7. Lorraine

 With the central business district to the east and Kragga Kramma National Park to the west, Lorraine sits perfectly in between for those looking for the city and bush life.
-Sitting just north of Lovemore Height, Lorraine also benefits from the proximity to the ‘wild coast’ of PE’s beaches including Sardinia Bay, Willows, Kini Bay, Seaview and Schoenmakerskop.
+Sitting just north of Lovemore Heights, Lorraine also benefits from the proximity to the ‘wild coast’ of PE’s beaches, including Sardinia Bay, Willows, Kini Bay, Seaview and Schoenmakerskop.

 8. Fairview